csx2hen/Bosca/README.md

 3. Run Config Server in IDEA, and wait the process to finish.
 4. Run Service Discovery and API Gateway in IDEA.
 5. Run User-WS, File-WS and Metadata-WS in IDEA.

+*Now the project is connected my AWS S3 and AWS RDS.
+For test, you had better connect it to your own AWS S3 and AWS RDS or local Mysql Database.
+To do this, you need to create them on AWS and modify application.yml in BoscaConfiguration repository.*